foontzoot/foontzoot.github.io/index.md

 ## Software Developer

-sini.petkovic@gmail.com • 905-745-4734 • [LinkedIn](https://www.linkedin.com/in/sinisa-petkovic-b704034/) • [Twitter](https://twitter.com/SinisaPetkovic)
+sini.petkovic@gmail.com • 905-745-4734 • [LinkedIn](https://www.linkedin.com/in/sinisa-petkovic-b704034/) • [Twitter](https://twitter.com/SinisaPetkovic) • [GitHub](https://github.com/cile-bgd) • [Stack Overflow](https://stackoverflow.com/users/3758665/sinisa-petkovic)

 ---

 > I am a software developer with over 20 years of experience in writing and actually shipping software with a variety of teams in a variety of environments from 2-person startups to enterprises with more than 500 developers.
-In recent years, I immersed myself in full-stack web development, single-page web applications, responsive web design and web performance optimization.
+In recent years, I immersed myself in full-stack web development, single-page web applications, responsive web design, web performance optimization and DevOps.

 ---

 ### Experience

+#### TOYOTA MOTOR MANUFACTURING CANADA (TUNDRA)

+##### Mar 2020 – Present

+>Cambridge, ON | SENIOR SOFTWARE DEVELOPER, CONSULTANT

+- Member of ICS development team, creating, maintaining, and troubleshooting ASP.NET WEB API, Angular 6 apps, Win Forms / WPF, and Oracle PL/SQL queries.
+- Migrated code base with changelog history from SVN to Git on Azure DevOps.
+- Created multiple CI/CD pipelines on Azure DevOps with Yaml, Cake, Jenkins, and WiX.
+- Converted legacy dll files into NuGet packages and created internal feed on Azure Pipelines.
+- Uncluttered Visual Studio solutions by building libraries into NuGet packages.
+- Oracle 10G to PostgreSQL migration.
+- Converted MS Word & Visio documents into Wikis on Azure DevOps.

+#### INDELLIENT

+##### Sep 2019 – Mar 2020

+>Oakville, ON | FULL STACK DEVELOPER, CONSULTANT

+- Member of OSG development team, building and maintaining OSG's integrated solutions.
+- Principal developer in OSG eBilling/eStatement web application.
+- Helped troubleshoot occasional issues in OSG maintained solutions on AWS.
+- Initiated unit and integration testing and improved logging services.
+- CI/CD with Terraform, Jenkins and AWS.
+- Upgraded and optimized multiple ETL packages.
+- .Net Core and EF Core upgrade from version 2.2 to 3.1.

 #### BOND BRAND LOYALTY

-##### Nov 2018 – Present
+##### Nov 2018 – Sep 2019

 >Mississauga, ON | SENIOR SOFTWARE DEVELOPER